selfrefactor/now/packages/i-learn-smarter/ils/files/en.md

 Loneliness means efficiency for the one who posses memory and objective.
 Love and friendship are mutually exclusive.
 Love and respect can not be enforced by any law.
-Love is a cage with bars of happiness.
+Love is a cage with bars of happiness.=
 Love is an equation with two unknowns.
 Love is not everything we need, but we need it in order to have everything.
 Love is sold out, but we still have vodka on sale.